wernerchao/qubena-test/hello-world/README.md

 the full experience.
 Mobile site is for visualizing the general trend only.

+### Known Bugs

+The project is not compatible with devices that has screen size smaller than 360px wide (i.e. iphone 5)

 ### Improvement

-**Note: The project's scope is defined small on purpose**
+**Note: The project's scope is defined small on purpose.
+So many aspects could be improved**

 The project could be improved in several ways:
+* Break the parts down into more components, and leave `App.js` cleaner.
+I didn't do this because a lot of the parts used in `App.js` are already components, and for this small project, we are not expecting to scale and re-use a lot of stuff.
+That's why I kept it simple, and didn't separate into smaller components.

 * Break the hundred of data points down to smaller pieces, and use multiple charts when the data is more than a certain number.

   e.g. use 10 data points per chart, so if the data points is 23, then serve 3 charts of, 10 + 10 + 3, for each chart, rather than serving 1 chart of 23 data points.

 * Allow mobile users to click on the chart and visualize a fully expanded and fully functional chart on a new page.

+* Re-adjust the chart height for mobile devices.
+Make the site compatible with devices smaller than 360px wide (i.e. iphone 5).